Sulphite-Restricted Diet

 Conclusion

 Sulphite is present in many foods, medications, and food packaging materials.
-If you are concerned that you may have a sulphite-sensitivity, consult your physician to be tested.
+If you are concerned that you may have a sulphite-sensitivity, consult your physician.

 Mary Flesher, Clinical Dietitian